-With the new IMO targets, the European Union introduced a comprehensive package of measures named "EU Fit for 55", which will take effect on 1 January 2024.
-This initiative aims to cut greenhouse gas emissions by 55% by 2030 and achieve a 100% reduction by 2050.
+In addition to the IMO targets, the European Union introduced a new package of measures called "EU Fit for 55", which took effect on 1 January 2024.
+This initiative aims to reduce greenhouse gas emissions by 55% by 2030 and achieve net-zero emissions by 2050.

-The package includes integrating the shipping sector into the Emissions Trading Scheme and monitoring greenhouse gas emissions relative to the energy content of the fuel used, thereby promoting the adoption of alternative fuels.
+The package includes several associated measures, such as integrating the maritime transport sector into the Emissions Trading Scheme and monitoring greenhouse gas emissions per unit of energy used in fuel.
+These measures are designed to promote and encourage the use of alternative fuels.